neondatabase/website/content/docs/guides/vercel-app.md

 ![Completed Vercel deployment](/docs/guides/ns_vercel_deployment.png)

-## Add the Neon Integration to your Vercel account
+## Add the Neon Integration

 In the previous step you deployed your application to Vercel.
 In this step, you will add the Neon integration to your Vercel project.
 The Neon integration does the following:

-- **Connects your Vercel project to your Neon project**: The connection is established by setting the following environment variables: `PGHOST`, `PGUSER`, `PGDATABASE`, `PGPASSWORD`, and `DATABASE_URL` (you already set `DATABASE_URL` in Vercel, but the integration sets that variable to a new value)
+- **Connects your Vercel project to your Neon project**: The integration establishes the connection by setting the following environment variables: `PGHOST`, `PGUSER`, `PGDATABASE`, `PGPASSWORD`, and `DATABASE_URL`
-- **Creates a database branch for each preview deployment**: It enables the Neon to instantly create a database branch for each preview deployment generated when you commit a branch to your project's GitHub repository.
-This is the key feature of the Neon-Vercel integration.
-It allows you to deploy an independent copy of your database with each preview deployment that you are free to modify to preview changes to the database in the same way that you preview changes to your application.
-The database branch has the same data as the parent database.
-No more leaving the database out of the preview loop.
-No more dummy data.
-No more importing data to a staging database.
+- **Creates a database branch for each preview deployment**: Neon instantly creates a database branch for each preview deployment generated when you commit a branch to your project's GitHub repository.
-- **Creates a database for your development environment**: Optionally, the Neon integration creates a `vercel-dev` branch for your Vercel development environment and configures environment variables for it.
+- **Creates a database for your development environment**: By default, the integration creates a `vercel-dev` branch for your Vercel development environment and configures environment variables for it.
+You will use this branch to make schema changes.

-Before you add the integration:
+### Before you add the integration:

 The Neon integration sets the following variables: `PGHOST`, `PGUSER`, `PGDATABASE`, `PGPASSWORD`, and `DATABASE_URL` in your Vercel project.
 If these variables are already configured, the integration cannot be added.
 In an earlier step, you configured the `DATABASE_URL` variable in order to deploy the **naturesnap** to Vercel.
 Now, you must remove or rename the `DATABASE_URL` variable before adding the Neon integration.